nrfconnect/sdk-nrf/doc/nrf/releases_and_maturity/known_issues.rst

 .. rst-class:: v1-0-0

-:ref:`bluetooth_central_hids` loses UART connectivity After programming a HEX file to the nrf52_pca10040 board, UART connectivity is lost when using the Bluetooth® LE Controller.
+:ref:`bluetooth_central_hids` loses UART connectivity After programming a HEX file to the nrf52_pca10040 board, UART connectivity is lost when using the Bluetooth LE Controller.
   The board must be reset to get UART output.

   **Affected platforms:** nRF52832